Marc Mallett

 Marc Mallett (b.
 Belfast) is a Northern Irish broadcaster and journalist.
-He is a newsreader and reporter at UTV, and the Northern Ireland correspondent for ITV News.
+He was a newsreader and reporter at UTV, and the Northern Ireland correspondent for ITV News.

 Broadcasting career

 Mallett began his broadcasting career on the hospital radio station at the Royal Victoria Hospital, Belfast.
 He went on to work for Belfast CityBeat for ten years, initially as a volunteer and eventually becoming News Editor at the station.